NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 distortion.

-One could pass in ``--num_overlaps 10`` to get more interest point matches than that Theia finds, but this is usually not necessary.
+One could pass in ``--num_overlaps 10`` to get more interest point matches than what Theia finds, but this is usually not necessary.

 See :numref:`rig_calibrator_command_line` for the full list of options.